Jess Bradford: Appearances

-1974 film
+Film

 In the original Black Christmas, Jess is a member of the sorority house Pi Kappa Sig.
 Jess, along with her sorority sisters, began to receive disturbing phone calls from a disorientated man.
 During a Christmas party, Jess receives another obscene phone call and lets Barb, Phyl, Clare, and several other girls to listen to the incoherent ramblings of the disturbed caller, who does several different voices within each call he makes.
 The next day, Jess meets with her boyfriend, Peter, to tell him that she is pregnant and getting an abortion which causes him to get upset.
 Jess later attends a search party to help find a missing girl.
 After the girl's corpse is found, Jess heads home and receives another phone call.
 She calls the police, unaware that Peter is in the house until he startles her and argues with her.
 He leaves as the police come and tap the phone.
 She manages to keep the caller on the phone long enough for the police to trace the call and they tell her the man is calling from inside the house.

 Jess calls for Phyl and Barb and grabs a fireplace poker and goes upstairs.
 She discovers the corpses of her friends and then sees the eyes of the caller who reveals himself as Billy looking at her through the door crack, telling her not to "tell what we did, Agnes..." before she slams the door on him.
 He then chases her downstairs and grabs her hair as she tries to unlock the front door.
 Jess manages to escape, fleeing to the basement with a fire poker for protection.

 She locks the door just as Billy starts to bang on the door in rage.
 As Jess wanders the basement, she sees Peter looking into the window, and Jess kills him, believing him to be the killer.
 The police then hear her screams.
 They sedate Jess and unknowingly leave her in the house with the real killer, Billy, who is in the attic.
 Her fate is left ambiguous.

+However, Jess appears in the fan-made sequels, therefore revealing she survived.